 Their primary aging room features a capacity of over 1 million bottles.
 A large window overlooks this room from the main art gallery – visitors look down over upon sea of oak barrels.

 A beautiful indoor tasting salon is surrounded by windows affording one excellent views of the outside vineyards.
-Tables are also setup outside (weather permitting) on their Oak Terrace (centered around a nearly 200 year old impressive oak tree).
+Tables are also setup outside (weather permitting) on their Oak Terrace (centered around a nearly 200-year-old impressive oak tree).
 Sit down, wait for your server and choose from several tasting flights ranging from the “Best of the Best” to their slightly sweet “Palate Pleaser”.
-You may also order a plethora of sparkling wines by the glass.
+Guests may also order a plethora of sparkling wines by the glass.
 Note the informative wine quotes under the coasters.

-Did you know that Mumm, a popular sparkling house also makes several still wines?
-These are usually released in the spring and are the same varietals used to make their sparkling wines (Pinot Noir, Chardonnay and Pinot Gris).
-Our favorite of the off dry wines is the Cuvee M Red, a sparkling that captures delicious fruit flavors.
+Did you know that Mumm, a popular sparkling house has also produced several still wines?
+These have usually been released in the spring and are made from the same varieties used to make their sparkling wines (Pinot Noir, Chardonnay and Pinot Gris).
+Our favorite of the off dry wines is the Cuvee M Red, a sparkling bottling that captures delicious fruit flavors.

-Their 2002 Mumm DVX Rosé is not sold through distribution – rather it is only available for purchase at the winery.
+Their 2002 Mumm DVX Rosé is not sold through distribution, rather it is only available for purchase at the winery.
 It is slightly pink/orange with aromas of strawberry and lavender and pleasing red and black berry flavors.
-The 2004 Mumm DVX was the first California based sparkling wine producer to receive a 94 points from the Wine Spectator.
+The 2004 Mumm DVX was the first California based sparkling wine producer to receive 94 points from the Wine Spectator.

 Tom & Daisy Brandy